GiorgioMannarini/Distributed-Algorithms-Project/README.md

 - FIFO Broadcast (submission #1),
 - Localized Causal Broadcast (submission #2)

 Various applications (e.g., a payment system) can be built upon these lower-level abstractions.
-We will check your submissions (see [Submissions](#submissions)) for correctness and performance as part of the final evaluation.
+We will check your submissions for correctness and performance as part of the final evaluation.

 The implementation must take into account that **messages** exchanged between processes **may be dropped, delayed or reordered by the network**.
 The execution of processes may be paused for an arbitrary amount of time and resumed later.
 Processes may also fail by crashing at arbitrary points of their execution.